wiseman-timelord/aiDEr-Local/README.md

 - Fork Status: Alpha - Under Development.

 ### DEVELOPMENT:
 1. issue when saving files.
 I told it to use `.\output` and tried the full path.
 Perplexity agrees with my assumption, that its the model, but, I dont think thats the case either, there is something I did before that enabled saving of files.
 I have tried 0.
 Could be the modelfile, but I tried several of those now, maybe need try the older one I have in the `.\modelfiles` folder.
+There are newer versions of aider to try on the main repo, x.11 and x.12.
 All work I produce on the scripts is somewhat useless unless its going to save files.
 So work on the batches is on hold until I can get this fixed...
 ```
 The LLM did not conform to the edit format.
 https://aider.chat/docs/troubleshooting/edit-errors.html